robwilson1/chariot/README.md

 # chariot

-Gamify your donations
+Gamify your donations to charity.

 ## Summary

-- In the run-up to Christmas, challenge your co-workers:
+- In the run-up to Christmas, challenge your co-workers.
 - Two teams.
 1 charity.
 1 goal.
 Who can raise the most before the deadline?

 ![Image of the competition page of the app](./planning/designs/competition-page.png)